-If you cannot send emails to Hotmail or MSN, then your server’s IP address maybe blacklisted.
+If you cannot send emails to Outlook or Hotmail or MSN, then your server’s IP address maybe blacklisted.
 Here are some tips to get removed from the MSN blacklist.
-This is another installment of our Spam Blacklist Removal Series, so be sure to check out the series for other ISPs.

 Before jumping through the blacklist removal hoops, you may want to double-check that your emails are not simply going into the spam folder.
 This process will not help you with emails being dropped into the spam folder.
 This is for getting off of MSN’s blacklist.
 I am going to outline 3 steps.